Frequently asked questions

 First person explanation:

 “Because of the way I communicate, I don’t understand social norms.
-But, if I’m socially incorrect, it’s not with bad intent.
-Therefore, it is better that you tell me how it would be good for me to do things, than that you forbid or stop me from doing them.
-Because I have a hard time understanding lies, jokes, double entenders, or gratuitous violence.
+But if I am socially incorrect, it is not with bad intentions.
+So it is better for you to tell me what is right for me to do, rather than forbidding or stopping me.
+I find it hard to understand lies, jokes, double-talk or gratuitous violence.
 Try to use simple language, without symbolism.
-Because I accept people as they are, even if they are different than me, without trying to change anything.
-Because, when I feel that I am not understood, I get frustrated easily.
-Imagine not understanding many things that happen around you.
-Wouldn’t you be angry like me?
-Try to identify what triggers my nervousness, which doesn’t make me feel good.
-Being with other people, even if they think I’m acting strange.
-I don’t like being alone.
-Like all people, I like to have company.
-There are certain things that I really like, and I would never stop doing them.
-These are usually different things than other people with autism like.
-I love my family and my friends.”
+I accept people as they are, even if they are different from me, without trying to change them.
+If I feel that I am not understood, I get frustrated easily.
+Imagine if you didn’t understand many things going on around you, wouldn’t you get angry like me?
+Try to find out what makes me nervous, what doesn’t make me feel good.
+I don’t like to be alone.
+Like all people, I like company.
+There are certain things I really like to do and I would never stop doing them.
+They are usually different from what other people with autism like to do.
+I love my family and friends.”

 Can people with autism work and be independent?